bentoml/BentoML/docs/source/frameworks/pytorch.rst

            external_modules=[my_models],
        )

-    The PyTorch framework requires them to restore the model.
-This is due to the limitation of PyTorch model serialization.
+    This is due to a limitation from PyTorch model serialisation, where PyTorch requires the model's source code to restore it.

-    A better practice is to use :doc:`/frameworks/torchscript` to convert the model to TorchScript, which is more portable and less prone to compatibility issues.
+    A better practice is to compile your model to `TorchScript <https://pytorch.org/docs/stable/jit.html>`_ format.

 .. note::